RelevanceAI/template-nl-chart-generation/README.md

 relevance deploy
 ```

+Add your Relevance region and project to the `demo-config.ts` file so the frontend client can use the chains

 Finally, set up an SQL database (I used a [Planetscale database for free](https://planetscale.com/)) and add a `.env` file with:

 ```